claasahl/cnc-projects/tiny-stool/README.md

 # Tiny Stool

 This is a project to learn enough about FreeCad to produce a "life-sized" stool.
-The result was a miniature version of the stool, that will be made ... one fine day.
+The result was a miniature version of the same stool, which I plan to make one fine day.

 ![400097800644_436960](https://user-images.githubusercontent.com/8401267/112724383-62393900-8f13-11eb-8f05-2337760dc286.jpg)